 Layperson: I don’t believe in the conventional diets that doctors and dietitians try to get you to use.
 I prefer this new diet, which my favorite movie star just said is safer and more effective.

 Finally, the appeal to false authority can be used together with other logical fallacies.
-The most notable of these is the appeal to authority, which involves assuming or stating that the stance of an authority figure must necessarily be right due to their authority.
+The most notable of these is the appeal to authority, which occurs when a claim is assumed to be true because it was made by a perceived authority figure.
 For example:

 Layperson: This diet is safer and more effective than conventional diets, because that’s what my favorite movie star said.